phuclinh9802/Ecommerce_App/README.md

 # Ecommerce_App
-Just an app using React
+Just an app using React, Deployed on Heroku!!!!